Comparing Energy Input: Mechanical Centrifugal Dryers vs Air Drying

 Relying solely on thermal drying is economically disastrous; relying solely on mechanical drying is insufficient for high-quality extrusion.

 The “Hybrid” Approach: The most energy-efficient recycling lines use a multi-stage approach: 1.
-Stage 1 – Mechanical: Two centrifugal dryers in series.
+Stage 1 – Mechanical: Two centrifugal dewatering machines (or one industrial centrifugal dryer with a larger motor) in series.
 The first removes 80% of water; the second gets it down to roughly 2-3%.
 2. Stage 2 – Thermal: A final hot air spiral pipe system typically requires only a small temperature delta (e.g., 60-80°C) to flash off the remaining surface moisture.

 What Moisture Target Do You Actually Need?